matomo-org/developer-documentation/docs/themes.md

 ## Graphs

 You can style some graph elements.
-You should see [plugins/CoreHome/stylesheets/jqplotColors.less](https://github.com/piwik/piwik/blob/master/plugins/CoreHome/stylesheets/jqplotColors.less) for more informations.
+You should see [plugins/CoreHome/stylesheets/jqplotColors.less](https://github.com/piwik/piwik/blob/master/plugins/CoreHome/stylesheets/jqplotColors.less) for more information.

 ## Sparklines

 You can style some sparklines elements.
-You should see "[plugins/CoreHome/stylesheets/sparklineColors.less](https://github.com/piwik/piwik/blob/master/plugins/CoreHome/stylesheets/sparklineColors.less)" for more informations.
+You should see "[plugins/CoreHome/stylesheets/sparklineColors.less](https://github.com/piwik/piwik/blob/master/plugins/CoreHome/stylesheets/sparklineColors.less)" for more information.

 ## Transitions

 You can style some transitions elements.
-You should see "[plugins/Transition/stylesheets/_transitionColors.less](https://github.com/piwik/piwik/blob/master/plugins/Transitions/stylesheets/_transitionColors.less)" for more informations.
+You should see "[plugins/Transition/stylesheets/_transitionColors.less](https://github.com/piwik/piwik/blob/master/plugins/Transitions/stylesheets/_transitionColors.less)" for more information.

 ## Testing
 ## Limitations